I get asked this question a lot: how do you make money from blogging?

 Here are 7 ways that I make a living, some with great results, others just a trickle at the moment…

 This is typically the first thing new bloggers hook up to make money.
 The problem with this income stream is that unless you have an extortionate amount of followers and page views, your stream will be a trickle.
 At the end of the day, this is a numbers game and while you’re building your audience and your brand, this won’t make enough to keep you in lunches.
 And I don’t mean long, boozy lunches!

 It’s also a game about being smart about what you sell.
 Look for higher priced products and good commission levels and make sure you honestly like the product so you can write authentically about it.

-I sell 1Cover travel insurance and CityPASS discount vouchers for cities in the US.
+I sell travel insurance and CityPASS discount vouchers for cities in the US.
 I sell hotel bookings through Booking.com and have added affiliate text links into my most popular posts.
-Look for brands that offer 30-90 day cookies for your viewers to make a purchase.
-That means if I introduce a reader to say 1Cover but they don’t purchase right away, if they make a purchase within a month I still get the commission from the cookies placed on their computer to show where they were first introduced from.
+Look for brands that offer 30 day cookies for your viewers to make a purchase.
+That means if I introduce a reader and they click on the link but they don’t purchase right away, if they make a purchase within a month I still get the commission from the cookies placed on their computer to show where they were first introduced from.